Page 22: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 Honduras Christmas story:

 Heidi and I spend the next hour looking around town for a container ship that is suppose to set sail at 2:00 AM for the island.
-We ride from one end of the town to the next.
-We could not find the ship.
-We pulled over to talk about it.
-After envisioning the cost of renting a semi-truck sized container and placing it on a ship for Roatan, we gave up on that idea.
+We ride from one end of the town to the next and cannot find the ship.
+We pull over to talk about it.
+After envisioning the cost of renting a semi-truck sized container and placing it on a ship for Roatan, we give up on that idea and also opt against the idea of staying in La Ceiba for the holidays.
+Tela, the next Caribbean coast town has reported problems with armed theft and worse on the beach by roaming gangs of youths.
+Wanting no part of that we ride back to the interior of Honduras looking for a hotel that will give us time to figure out what to do next.

-We blindly ride back to the interior of Honduras looking for a hotel that will give us time to figure out what to do next.
-Somewhere along the way we stop to rest, we get off the bike and look at each other.
-The expression on my face is saying ‘I am so sorry this is happening’ She gets close to me and says with tear in her eyes “I am Totally 'Over it'.
-I just saw a guy riding a bicycle with one leg.
+Somewhere along the way we stop for a rest.
+After getting off the bike we look at each other.
+The expression on my face is saying ‘I am so sorry this is happening’ Heidi gets close to me and says with tear in her eyes “I am totally over it, I just saw someone riding a bicycle with one leg.
 We are soooo lucky…..”

 The Ride Continues……